liinko/FFXIV_TexTools2/README.md

 - Fixed a bug with Model Importing that would cause model indices to be thrown off if there was extraneous unused UV/Normal/Vertex Color/etc. data.
 - Fixed a bug with DAE imports that would cause a crash if the meshes had extra data channels in them (ex. extra UV channels).
 - Fixed a bug that would cause the 3D Model display to revert back to the default item after using import/enable/disable.
+- Autodesk Collada exported DAE files can now be imported.